BYLAWS AND GUIDELINES

-Management of this league shall be vested in a board of team representatives chosen by a majority vote of registered team members.
-Each team will have one representative.
-If the representative is absent from the board meeting it is his responsibility to send an alternate representative to represent his team.
-The league commissioner will be nominated and elected by majority vote of board members.
-The term of commissioner is one year.
+Management of this league shall be vested in a board of representatives chosen by the NVSC board and the Adult League commissioner.
+The Adult league commissioner will be nominated and elected by majority vote of the NVSC board members.
 League and board decisions will be made under the following provisions:

 A. Decisions on league bylaws, rules, size, and guidelines shall be approved by 51% majority vote reached by quorum.

-B. Quorum will consist of at least 50% of the team representatives present at a scheduled board meeting.
+B. Quorum will consist of at least 50% of the board members present at a scheduled board meeting.

 C. The commissioner will have no vote unless deadlock occurs in quorum decisions.

 D. Majority vote can be obtained over the phone or email by commissioner and/or vice commissioner if the situation necessitates immediate action or conditions make a scheduled board meeting infeasible.

 E. In order to hold team status in the league, a team must have at least seven participants registered one week prior to the season starting.